-In Love Sarah, the titular Sarah (Candice Brown) dreams of opening her own bakery in Notting Hill.
+In Love Sarah, the titular Sarah (played by Candice Brown) dreams of opening her own bakery in Notting Hill.
 When tragedy hits, her family and best friend decide to open it in her memory.

-Sarah's daughter, Clarissa (Shannon Tarbet), loses direction in her life in the wake of her mother's passing, but she manages to reground herself with this wholesome business project.
+Sarah's daughter, Clarissa (played by Shannon Tarbet), loses direction in her life in the wake of her mother's passing, but she manages to reground herself with this wholesome business project.

-Director Eliza Schroeder immediately sets Love Sarah off on a feminist trajectory, where only one male seems to bring anything to the table—a Michelin star chef (Rupert Penry-Jones) who helps boost their café.
+Director Eliza Schroeder immediately sets Love Sarah off on a feminist trajectory, where only one male seems to bring anything to the table: a Michelin star chef (played by Rupert Penry-Jones) who helps boost their café.

 Celia Imrie and Shelley Conn also star, managing to make another run-of-the-mill London bakery in a sea of artisanal cafés feel special.